Is It Legal for Clients to Demand a CLRA License with Less Than 20 Employees at One Site?

 santosh-kondam

-Dear seniors, One of my friends is working with a manpower supplier company.
-They received one work order for manpower in the oil and gas industry.
-Manpower is scattered on an Indian basis.
-The client is asking them to get a license under CLRA even though the number of employees working at a single location is less than 20.
+Dear seniors, one of my friends is working with a manpower supplier company.
+They received a work order for manpower in the oil and gas industry.
+The workforce is scattered across India.
+The client is asking them to obtain a license under CLRA even though the number of employees working at a single location is less than 20.

 Thanks.